Janet Malcolm: Career

 Malcolm was a literary nonfiction writer known for her prose style and her examination of the relationship between journalist and subject.
 She began working at The New Yorker in 1963 with women's interest assignments, writing about holiday shopping and children's books, as well as a column on home decor.
 She next wrote about photography for the magazine.
 She moved to reporting in 1978, which Malcolm attributed to her smoking cessation in a 2011 profile by Katie Roiphe: "She began to do the dense, idiosyncratic writing she is now known for when she quit smoking in 1978: she couldn't write without cigarettes, so she began reporting a long New Yorker fact piece, on family therapy, called 'The One-Way Mirror.'"
-Her preference for writing in the first person was influenced by New Yorker colleague Joseph Mitchell and she developed an interest in the construction of the auctorial subject as much as the objects it described, quickly realizing "this 'I' was a character, just like the other characters.
+Her preference for writing in the first person was influenced by New Yorker colleague Joseph Mitchell, and she developed an interest in the construction of the auctorial subject as much as the objects it described, quickly realizing "this 'I' was a character, just like the other characters.
 It's a construct.
 And it's not the person who you are.
 There's a bit of you in it.
 But it's a creation.
 Somewhere I wrote, 'the distinction between the I of the writing and the I of your life is like Superman and Clark Kent.'"
-She turned this interest in the construction of narrative to a variety of subjects, including two books about couples (Gertrude Stein and Alice B. Toklas, and poets Sylvia Plath and Ted Hughes), one on Anton Chekhov, and the true crime genre, but particularly returned repeatedly to the subject of psychoanalysis.
+She turned this interest in the construction of narrative to a variety of subjects, including two books about couples (Gertrude Stein and Alice B. Toklas, and poets Sylvia Plath and Ted Hughes), one on Anton Chekhov, and another on the true crime genre.
+In a number of works, she returned repeatedly to the subject of psychoanalysis.

 Malcolm was elected to the American Academy of Arts and Letters in 2001.
 Her papers are held at the Beinecke Rare Book & Manuscript Library at Yale University, which acquired her archive in 2013.

 Psychoanalysis: The Impossible Profession

 In 1981, Malcolm published a book on the modern psychoanalytic profession, following a psychoanalyst she gave the pseudonym “Aaron Green”.
 Freud scholar Peter Gay wrote that Malcolm's "witty and wicked Psychoanalysis: The Impossible Profession has been praised by psychoanalysts (with justice) as a dependable introduction to analytic theory and technique.
 It has the rare advantage over more solemn texts of being funny as well as informative".

 In his 1981 New York Times review, Joseph Edelson wrote that Psychoanalysis: The Impossible Profession "is an artful book", praising Malcolm’s "keen eye for the surfaces — clothing, speech and furniture — that express character and social role" (noting she was then the photography critic for The New Yorker).
-"It succeeds because she has instructed herself so carefully in the technical literature.
+It succeeds because she has instructed herself so carefully in the technical literature.
 Above all, it succeeds because she has been able to engage Aaron Green in a simulacrum of the psychoanalytic encounter — he confessing to her, she (I suspect) to him, the two of them joined in an intricate minuet of revelation."

 The book was a 1982 National Book Award for Nonfiction finalist.